Katsuji Ueda: Different style fights (1993-1995)

 Ueda became a major fixture on FMW's mid-card and he was usually utilized for different style fights against various professional wrestlers, kickboxers and martial artists but FMW began phasing away the martial arts style in 1993 and mainly focused on the deathmatch wrestling style and Ueda was restricted to mainly different style fights in the mid-card.
 At 4th Anniversary Show, Ueda teamed with Tarzan Goto and The Great Punk against Team Canada's Big Titan, Ricky Fuji and The Gladiator in a captain's fall losing captain leaves town no rope barbed wire tornado street fight deathmatch.
 At Summer Spectacular, Ueda got a knockout win over former boxing heavyweight champion and former WWA World Martial Arts Heavyweight Champion Leon Spinks in a different style fight.
 At Year End Spectacular, the kickboxer Ueda teamed with former judoka Grigory Verichev and former sambo fighter Sambo Asako against the team of Big Titan, Ricky Fuji and The Gladiator in a street fight.

 Ueda continued to perform in the mid-card, usually getting wins over lower and lesser-known talent.
 He knocked out Katsutoshi Niiyama in a different style fight at 5th Anniversary Show on May 5, 1994.
-He continued to perform in FMW's mid-card for the next one year.
+He continued to perform in FMW's mid-card for the next year.
 His last major different style fight took place at the 6th Anniversary Show on May 5, 1995, in which he knocked out Tetsuhiro Kuroda.
 His last match was a loss to Katsutoshi Niiyama on June 27.